shvartz311/ory-shortcuts/README.md

    }
    ```

-## Manual instructions for configuring dotfiles
+## Manual instructions for configuring dotfiles on WSL on Windows

 If the powershell script above (`./powershell/install-dotfiles-and-software.ps1`) fails, these steps are the manual equivalent